MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ### Object Types

-The Generic CSV connector requires that at least the User object type be specified.
+The GCSV Connector requires that at least the User object type be specified.
 The choice of the Group object type is optional.

 The following image is an example of the Object Types page.